Mic92/sops-nix/README.md

 **Note:** If you are using Impermanence, you must set `sops.age.keyFile` to a keyfile inside your persist directory or it will not exist at boot time.
 For example: `/nix/persist/var/lib/sops-nix/key.txt`
+Similarly if ssh host keys are used instead, they also need to be placed inside the persisted storage.

 ## Different file formats